okeefm/s3g/doc/s3gProtocol.md

 if the "clear message" flag is 0, the message buffer will be cleared and any existing timeout out will be cleared.

-If the "wait on button" flag is 1, the message screen will clear after a users presses the center button.
+If the "wait on button" flag is 1, the message screen will _not_ clear after a users presses the center button.
+The display will linger until something else is drawn.
 The timeout field is still relevant if the button press is never received.

 Text will auto-wrap at end of line. \n is recognized as new line start. \r is ignored.